 Pork tenderloin for a crowd

 It’s super easy to scale this recipe up for a crowd.
 You can cook 4 or more of these and serve.
-It’s the most stress free way to perfectly cook pork and amaze your guests.
+It’s the most stress-free way to perfectly cook pork and amaze your guests.

 What to serve with the sous vide pork tenderloin

 Sous vide mashed potatoes are pretty amazing.
 They are cooked at a much higher temperature than the pork tenderloin, so you will have to cook them first and they can stay warm in the water while the pork cooks.
-194 degrees F for 45 minutes with diced up potatoes, milk, butter
+194 degrees F for 45 minutes with diced-up potatoes, milk, butter

 What to make with leftover pork tenderloin

-If you are lucky enough to have some leftover, you are in for a treat.
+If you are lucky enough to have some leftovers, you are in for a treat.
 One of the best ways to enjoy the sous vide pork tenderloin the next day is to make a sandwich the next day on crusty bread with a little mayo and BBQ sauce.
 That’s all you need and it is soooo good.